 My basil plant was the slowest to start growing for some reason, which of course was stressing me out because basil is the one I was most excited about and use the most, but it seems to be on the right path now.
 Plant stress.

-Along with the mint I threw in a few sprigs of fresh dill as well, and LOVED the way the flavors paired with one another.
-Mint is definitely at the forefront of the pesto flavor profile, but don't be afraid that it will be too overpowering in a mint dessert or artificial sort of way.
+Along with the mint I threw in a few sprigs of fresh dill as well, and YES.
+Those two flavors pair together well.
+Mint is definitely at the forefront of the pesto flavor profile, but don't be afraid that it will be too overpowering in a mint dessert or an artificial sort of way.

-- 1/4 cup sliced almonds, toasted
+- ¼ cup sliced almonds, toasted

 - 1 cup mint leaves

-- 1/4 cup fresh dill
+- ¼ cup fresh dill

-- 1 clove of garlic, chopped
+- 1 clove garlic chopped

-- 1/4 cup extra-virgin olive oil
+- ¼ cup extra-virgin olive oil

-- 1/4 cup grated Parmesan cheese
+- ¼ cup grated Parmesan cheese

-- 2 tbsp lemon juice
+- 2 tablespoon lemon juice